{{flagHref}}

 What is the difference between tensile stress and compressive stress?

-Tensile stress occurs when a material is pulled, resulting in elongation.
-Compressive stress occurs when a material is pressed, leading to contraction or crushing.
+Tensile stress occurs when a material is pulled or stretched, leading to elongation.
+Compressive stress occurs when a material is pushed or compressed, leading to shortening or squashing.

-Higher temperatures generally reduce a material’s strength and load-bearing capacity.
-Given that some materials become more ductile and deform more readily, others become brittle and may fail sooner.
+Higher temperatures generally weaken materials, reducing their strength and ability to withstand stress.
+Some materials may become more ductile and deform easily, while others may become brittle and fail more quickly.

 What is the yield point in the stress-strain curve?

-The yield point is the stress level at which a material begins to deform plastically and cannot fully recover its original shape once the load is removed.
+The yield point is the stress level at which a material begins to deform plastically and cannot return to its original shape once the stress is removed.
+Beyond this point, permanent deformation occurs.

-Why is an understanding of stress important in civil engineering?
+Why is understanding stress important in structural engineering?

-Engineers must understand stress to ensure that structures such as buildings and bridges withstand forces including weight, wind and seismic activity without collapsing.
+Engineers must understand stress to ensure that buildings, bridges, and other structures can withstand external forces such as weight, wind, and seismic activity without collapsing or experiencing failure.

 What is fatigue in materials, and how is it related to stress?

-Fatigue refers to the progressive weakening of a material due to repeated or cyclic loading.
-Even when the applied stress is below the ultimate strength of the material, continuous or cyclic loading can lead to failure.
+Fatigue refers to the weakening of a material due to repeated or cyclic stress over time.
+Even stress levels lower than the material's ultimate strength can cause failure if applied continuously or in cycles.

 About the author